Divinoacademy/Live-server/README.md

 ## Usage
 1. Serve Files:

-Place the files you want to serve in the **Public** directory within the project root folder *(If not the Public is not available then create a new folder at the root folder and name it Public )*.
+Place the files you want to serve in the **Public** directory within the project root folder *(If the Public is not available then create a new folder at the root folder and name it Public )*.

 2. Start the Live Server: